hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/02_grep_regex.md

 C${at}CH
 ```

-### grep Depth Take-Home

-In conclusion, while these are all mostly edge cases, we believe that it is generally a good habit to wrap the expressions that you use for `grep` in double quotations and also use the `-E` option.
-This practice will not matter for the overwhelming number of cases, but it is sometimes difficult to remember these edge cases and thus it is mofe safe to just build them into a habit.
-Of course, your preferences may vary.
+# `grep` with Regular Expressions

 ## Ranges

-Now that we have gotten some background information out of the way, let's start implementing some regular expressions into our `grep` commands.
+Now that we have gotten some basics on the `grep` command out of the way, let's start implementing some regular expressions into our `grep` commands.

 A **range** of acceptable characters can be given to `grep` with `[]`.
 Square brackets can be used to notate a range of acceptable characters in a position.
 For example: